Qualytics/userguide/docs/add-datastores/timescale-db.md

 ![enrichment-datastore-explain](../assets/datastores/timescale-db/enrichment-datastore-explain-light.png#only-light)
 ![enrichment-datastore-explain](../assets/datastores/timescale-db/enrichment-datastore-explain-dark.png#only-dark)

+!!! note
+    Qualytics does not support TimescaleDB as an enrichment datastore.
+Instead, you can select a different enrichment datastore for this purpose.
+For demonstration purposes, we are using Microsoft SQL Server as the enrichment datastore.
+You can use any other JDBC or DFS datastore of your choice for the enrichment datastore configuration.

 **Step 2:** Click on the **Test Connection** button to verify the selected enrichment datastore connection.
 If the connection is verified, a flash message will indicate that the connection with the datastore has been successfully verified.